-I loved her feistiness, her sense of humor, how direct she was, ambitious and self-deprecating in a charming way.
-She gave tips on how to live a happier, fuller life.
+I love her feistiness, her sense of humor, how direct she is–ambitious and self-deprecating in a charming way.
+She gives amazing tips on how to live a happier, fuller life.

-I went out and bought her books.
-I loved them – Finding Your Own North Star: Claiming the Life You Were Meant to Live and Steering by Starlight: The Science and Magic of Finding Your Destiny.
-It was one of those reading experiences where I plowed through both books in a sitting or two, and every word truly resonated for me.
+I bought her books and I loved them: Finding Your Own North Star: Claiming the Life You Were Meant to Live and Steering by Starlight: The Science and Magic of Finding Your Destiny.
+Reading experiences where I plowed through both books in a sitting or two, and every word truly resonated with me.

-I was considering becoming a life coach back then, to expand my skill set and create a completely location-independent business to complement my writing, to allow me to travel, and of course to help people achieve a dream, while also living mine.
+I considered becoming a life coach back then, to expand my skill set and create a completely location-independent business to complement my writing, to allow me to travel, and of course to help people achieve a dream, while also living mine.

-Finally in the spring of 2011 I decided it was time.
-I signed up for the June life coach training with Martha Beck, my long-time inspiration.
+Finally, I decided it was time.
+I signed up for the life coach training with Martha Beck, my long-time inspiration.

-I’d researched several life coach training programs, and hers was comparably priced, and seemed more intensive and in-depth than some of the others.
-Besides, I’d be meeting and working with someone I’d admired for years, and someone who is arguably one of the best known life coaches in the U.S. (Martha now tours with Oprah, and co-produces her “Live Your Best Life” show on Oprah’s OWN network).
+I’d researched several life coach training programs, and hers was comparably priced and seemed more intensive and in-depth than some of the others.
+Besides, I’d be meeting and working with someone I’d admired for years, and someone who is arguably one of the best-known life coaches in the U.S.

-I finally took the written exam in August and passed with flying colors, thank goodness!
-It was a weeklong process, and incorporated many of the concepts we’d studied, including the fun exercise of doing a “dream analysis” with a client.
+I finally took the written exam and passed with flying colors, thank goodness.
+It was a weeklong process and incorporated many of the concepts we’d studied, including the fun exercise of doing a “dream analysis” with a client.